Purchasing a ticket is easy:

 No problem - you can easily transfer any purchased ticket to a new device.

-Riders who transfer to Metro Rail or use the Corporate QuickCard should continue to use paper tickets from Metrolink's ticket vending machines.
+Riders who use the Corporate QuickCard should continue to use paper tickets from Metrolink's ticket vending machines.

 Metrolink Mobile Tickets are accepted on Amtrak Rail2Rail and shared service trains.